+SCHEDULE C

-SCHEDULE C TMP 3: Decision-making and analysis
+TMP 3: Decision-making and analysis

-All executive decisions on capital/project financing, borrowings and investments are delegated to the Director of Resources who will fulfil such responsibility in accordance with the CIPFA Code and Guide. and the SORP on Treasury Management.
+All executive decisions on capital/project financing, borrowings and investments are delegated to the Director of Resources who will fulfil such responsibility in accordance with the CIPFA Code and Guide.

 There shall be no restriction on the sources of borrowing with the exception of any statutory restriction.